Getting Started

 The screenshot shows how ServicePulse monitors the operational health of your system.
 It tracks Heartbeats from your messaging endpoints, ensuring that they are running and able to send messages.
 It tracks Failed Messages and allows you to retry them.
 It also supports Custom Checks allowing you to write code that checks the health of your external dependencies (such as connectivity to a web service or FTP server) so you can get a better idea of the overall health of your system.

-Another feature of ServicePulse is the Monitoring view, which tracks performance statistics for your endpoints:
+Another feature of ServicePulse is the Monitoring view, which tracks performance statistics of your endpoints:

 For a more in-depth look at the monitoring capabilities, check out the Monitoring Demo, which includes a load simulator to create monitoring graphs that aren't flatlined at zero.